-If you rent out a property or manage a portfolio of properties, it’s wise to take as many precautions as possible to protect the building, its contents and, of course, your rental income.
+If you rent out a property or manage a portfolio of properties, it’s a good idea to take as many precautions as possible to protect the building, its contents and your rental income.

 What is landlord rental contents insurance?

-Landlord contents insurance or rental cover protects any furniture, furnishings, white goods and outdoor items at the property you rent out to tenants.
-It can be bought as part of a package with buildings insurance or as a stand-alone policy, depending on your needs.
+Landlord contents insurance or rental cover protects furniture, furnishings, white goods and outdoor items at the property you rent out to tenants.

-As a landlord, there is no legal obligation to have insurance in place, although many buy to let mortgages depend on the mortgage holder putting in place at least buildings cover, to protect the structure of the property.
+As a landlord, there's no legal obligation to have insurance in place, although many buy to let mortgages depend on the mortgage holder putting in place at least buildings cover, to protect the structure of the property.

 Even if this isn’t a condition of your buy to let mortgage, it’s important to think about what might happen if you have no cover and something happens to your tenants or your property.

-Buildings cover, contents insurance or a combination of the two can give landlords peace of mind that their investment will be secure should an accident occur at the property or a tenant cause any damage.
-With buy to let tax relief changes coming into effect in April 2020, many landlords are facing ever-squeezed margins, and rental contents cover can help safeguard against unforeseen problems.
+Buildings cover, contents insurance or a combination of the two can give landlords peace of mind that their investment will be secure if an accident happens or a tenant causes any damage.

 It’s important to remember that standard home insurance won’t cover a rental property, which is why taking out specialist buy to let contents insurance is wise, in order to protect your investment.